Editor’s Note: This article is from June of 2018 but is relevant due to Trump raising human trafficking as a reason for his border.

 Already reluctant to reveal their plight, casualties of trafficking are even more distressed by “the Trump situation,” he said.

-President Donald Trump wants to build a border wall with Mexico – promoted in part to stop drug smuggling and criminal immigration – and his administration plans to expel 250,000 immigrants from Honduras and El Salvador.
+President Donald Trump wants to build a border wall with – promoted in part to stop drug smuggling and criminal immigration – and his administration plans to expel 250,000 immigrants from Honduras and El Salvador.

 In the Valley, National Guard helicopters fly low overhead and Customs and Border Patrol agents keep watch on city streets and remote dirt roads.